-General risks related to the convertible debentures
+General risks related to the outstanding convertible debentures

-In June 2019, Alaris issued \$100 million aggregate principal amount of convertible debentures.
-The convertible debentures are convertible at the holder's option at any time before the close of business on the earlier of the business day immediately preceding the June 30, 2024 maturity date and the date specified by Alaris for the redemption of the convertible debentures into fully paid and non-assessable Trust Units at a conversion price of \$24.25 per Trust Unit, being a conversion rate of approximately 41.2371 Trust Unit for each \$1,000 principal amount of convertible debentures.
-Each series of the convertible debenture will rank pari passu with each other convertible debenture of the same series and, subject to certain statutory exceptions, with all other present and future subordinated and unsecured indebtedness of Alaris (except for any sinking fund provisions applicable to different series of convertible debentures or other similar types of obligations of Alaris).
+In June 2019, Alaris issued \$100 million aggregate principal amount of convertible debentures, convertible at the holder's option at any time before the close of business on the earlier of the business day immediately preceding the June 30, 2024 maturity date and the date specified by Alaris for the redemption of the convertible debentures into fully paid and non-assessable Trust Units at a conversion price of \$24.25 per Trust Unit, being a conversion rate of approximately 41.2371 Trust Unit for each \$1,000 principal amount of convertible debentures (the "2024 Debentures").
+Each series of the 2024 Debenture will rank pari passu with each other 2024 Debenture of the same series and, subject to certain statutory exceptions, with all other present and future subordinated and unsecured indebtedness of Alaris (except for any sinking fund provisions applicable to different series of 2024 Debentures or similar types of obligations of Alaris).